 Have you ever wondered what it takes to run a nonprofit organization?
-Nonprofits are huge sources of change for the better and people who believe in the power of change run it.
-The general public holds the directors and officers of non-profits to high ethical standards.
-That’s why they need to reflect the moral ethics of the communities they run.
+Nonprofits are essential sources of change for the better and operate to objective to bring positive change.
+The directors and officers of nonprofits are subject to high ethical standards.
+They need to reflect those standards in the communities in which they operate.

-However, non-profits cannot run on good intentions alone.
-While they do exist for the good of their communities, the internal and external operations of a non-profit can often delve into darker territories, even if the directors and officers hold the best intentions.
-For this reason, they need good directors and offices insurance for nonprofits plan to back them financially for the various risks involved.
+But nonprofits can’t run on good intentions alone.
+The internal and external operations of nonprofits can be subject to misfortune and malfeasance.
+Or even perceptions of misconduct, even if the people in charge have the best intentions.
+For this reason, they need excellent directors and offices insurance policies to back them financially for the various risks involved.

 What Exactly Are Nonprofits?

 A nonprofit is a tax-exempt organization that exists to provide social services.
-They often run on donations or are self-funded, and the funds are intended to be used to further a specific social cause.
+They often run on donations or are self-funded, and the funds help to further a specific social cause.

-Not all charitable organizations are nonprofits.
-According to The National Council of Non-Profits, there is a large misconception that all tax-exempt organizations are nonprofits.
-There are about three dozen types of tax-exempt organizations created by congress in different tax code sections.
-Only organizations that come under these sections are nonprofits.
+According to The National Council of Nonprofits, there is a common misconception that all tax-exempt organizations are nonprofits.
+As per congress, there are about three dozen tax-exempt organizations in different tax code sections.
+Only organizations that come under these sections are considered nonprofits.
 Some examples of this include:

-Hospitals, universities, and religious organizations are also nonprofits.
-However, not every tax-exempt charitable organization is a nonprofit.
-UN bodies, for example, are not considered nonprofits despite being tax-exempt, as they are multinational organizations on a large-scale government donor system.
-They are not-for-profit but not necessarily nonprofit.
+Most hospitals, universities, and religious organizations are also considered nonprofits.
+However, not every organization that is tax-exempt is a nonprofit.
+U.N. bodies, for example, are not considered nonprofits despite being tax-exempt, as they are multinational organizations on a large-scale government donor system.
+They are not-for-profit but not necessarily nonprofit organizations.

 Who are the Directors and Officers for Non-Profits?

 A board of directors and officers often decides the actions taken by nonprofits.
-The larger the organization, the higher the amount of risk with each decision made.
-The board can consist of a small group of founders, or it can be hired directors and officers, or a mix.
+The larger the organization, the higher the risk with each decision made.
+The committee can consist of a small group of founders, hired directors and officers, or a mix.
 Regardless, these people are liable whenever things go wrong.

 For example, when Red Cross volunteers cause reputational risk to the organization, they may lose their positions.
-Still, the high costs of withdrawn donations, PR hindrances, and lawsuits would all lie on the directors and officers.
+But the high costs of withdrawn donations, PR hindrances, and lawsuits would all fall on the directors and officers.

 The Most Important Policies for Directors and Officers Insurance for Nonprofits

-There are multiple areas to cover in D&O insurance, but the most important policies are as follows:
+There are multiple areas to cover in directors and officers (D&O) insurance, but these are the most important policies:

 Employment Practices Liability

 This is arguably the most critical area of coverage.
-Employment practices liability is claimed the most out of all types of D&O insurance coverages.
-According to Non Profit Quarterly, 94 % of the claims under a D&O policy come from employment practices allegations.
-Also, this coverage tends to attract more talent for your organization.
-Employees are more likely to trust an organization that can present this type of insurance along with thorough employment handbooks and regulations.
+Employment practices liability is claimed the most out of all types of D&O insurance coverage.
+According to Nonprofit Quarterly, 94 % of the claims under a D&O policy come from employment practices allegations.
+Having this coverage tends to attract more talent for your organization.
+Employees are more likely to trust an organization that can present this type of insurance along with comprehensive employment handbooks and regulations.
 The most common types of employment practices claims are the following: